lukaspalkovic/DCS_wiki/ESC-Config.md

 &nbsp;

 ## Motor test
-The best way how to test communication and settings between Flight controller unit and motors is to perform motor test in Mission planner application.
+The best way how to test direction and order of motors is to perform motor test in Mission planner application.

 [link to official Mission planner wiki page](https://ardupilot.org/planner/docs/mission-planner-overview.html)